very-good-science/data-ethics-club/how-to-guide/facilitating.md

   💬💬💬 Bring everyone back to the main room and invite summaries from each group.
 Hopefully this will provoke some discussion (we usually find we run out of time because of it!).

 **55-60 mins**
-  📊 Run a feedback poll (we use Zoom but you could use Mentimeter or another tool) and find out...
+  📊 Run a feedback poll (we use Zoom but you could use Mentimeter or another tool).
+  We usually ask:
-        a) Did the material provoke interesting discussion?
+  - Did the material provoke interesting discussion?
-        b) Would you recommend this piece to another group?
+  - Would you recommend this piece to another group?
-  - Run a poll on material for next time.
-It's usually best to choose a shortlist of three or so items and let everyone vote on them.
+  - Vote on what to discuss next time (from a shortlist).

 ## After the meeting
 - [ ] Update the meeting template with the outcome of the poll and a link to the summary document.